Disploy/disploy/packages/disploy/README.md

 </div>

-> **Warning**: We're still in development, and the packages published are not up to date.
-They're just early builds that we've published to reserve our package names on NPM.

 Disploy is a framework for building Discord bots with ease.
 It's designed to make it easy to build, test and deploy Discord bots.

 ## It's as easy as 1, 2, 3, 4